samsinai/FLEXS/README.md

 ## Installation

+FLEXS is available on PyPI and can be installed with `pip install flexs`.

 We strongly recommend that you install the dependencies for the sandbox in a conda virtual environment.
-The dependencies of the sandbox are the latest versions of the following packages:
+The main dependencies of the sandbox are the latest versions of the following packages:

 * Numpy
 * Scikit-Learn